A Firsthand Look at Poverty Conditions for the Children We Serve in Nicaragua, Part 1

 Another student, a 15-year-old girl who is clearly advanced in her English-speaking skills, wants to be a teacher someday and spoke passionately about giving back.
 Witnessing kids who have so little but share such altruistic goals inspires their fellow classmates and also hits deeply for people in the US looking for ways to support children living in poverty.

 The caliber of the children in our program in Nicaragua who have few material possessions but such big hearts stokes our passion to help them break the cycle of poverty.
-To come alongside a child through regular sponsorship, visit our website and select a child to change a life!
+To come alongside a child through regular sponsorship, visit our sponsorship page and select a child to change a life!